ComScore

 • Time Commitment: 15 minutes

 This tasty, chilled antidote for balmy nights is a million times more refreshing than hot tomato soup.
-(But we're still having ours with a grilled cheese sandwich, TYVM.)
+(That said, I'm still having mine with a grilled cheese sandwich, TYVM.)
+"With some ripe produce and a blender or food processor, you can whip up this equally tasty recipe, no heat or effort required," McDowell adds.

 42. 20-Minute Mushroom Stroganoff